-Did you know?
+Did You know?
 Heart disease is the #1 killer and stroke is the #4 killer of lowa men and women.

-Why is Heart Disease and Stroke programming important to promoting and protecting the health of Iowans?
+Why is Heart Disease and Stroke programming important to protecting and improving the health of Iowans?

 Heart disease and stroke deaths remain leading causes of death.